openplotter/docs/moitessier/configuration.rst

 .. important::
 	If you are using the *OpenPlotter Moitessier HAT* edition, the only thing you should do is calibrate the compass following the steps of the :ref:`Pypilot compass calibration<calibration>` chapter.

+	You should reinstall the driver at least once even if everything works fine to make sure that your HAT firmware is up to date, especially Moitessier HAT 1 users.

 If you are not using the *OpenPlotter Moitessier HAT* edition, you have to be sure the list of apps below are installed.
 These apps have to be installed from ``OpenPlotter Settings`` interface.

 - ``OpenCPN Installer``